coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``nat_scope``
   This scope includes the standard arithmetical operators and relations on type nat.
-Positive numerals in this scope are mapped to their canonical representent built from :g:`O` and :g:`S`.
+Positive integer numerals in this scope are mapped to their canonical representent built from :g:`O` and :g:`S`.
 The scope is delimited by the key ``nat``, and bound to the type :g:`nat` (see above).